MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dynamics365-marketing.md

 ## Prerequisite

-1. Contact records must be present in Dynamics 365 Marketing before you can export a segment from Customer Insights to Dynamics 365 Marketing.
-Read more on how to ingest contacts in [Dynamics 365 Marketing from Dynamics 365 Marketing ingested using Common Data Services](connect-power-query.md).
+- Contact records must be present in Dynamics 365 Marketing before you can export a segment from Customer Insights to Marketing.
+Read more on how to ingest contacts in [Dynamics 365 Marketing using Common Data Services](connect-power-query.md).

+  > [!NOTE]
-[!Note: Exporting segments from Customer Insights to Dynamics 365 Marketing will not create contact records in Dynamics 365 Marketing.
-Contacts must be present in Dynamics 365 Marketing before exporting segments.]
+  > Exporting segments from Customer Insights to Marketing will not create new contact record.
+Contacts must exist before exporting segments.

 ## Configure the connector for Marketing